 Federal Unemployment Insurance Extension FAQ

-President Donald Trump has signed an executive order allowing states to opt into a program extending federal unemployment insurance benefits.
+President Donald Trump signed an executive order allowing states to opt into a program extending federal unemployment insurance benefits.
+Governor Mike Dunleavy approved the State of Alaska’s participation in the new program which is scheduled to begin when programming has been completed.

 How will eligible Unemployment Insurance (UI) recipients be impacted?